kboone/dotfiles/README.md

 ### Update if a submodule changed
     git submodule update --init --recursive

+## Other things to do on a new development machine.

+Setup the terminal colorscheme.
+I'm currently using onedark.
+For Gnome terminal, [this script](https://github.com/denysdovhan/one-gnome-terminal) sets up a good profile.

 ## Other things to do on a new server

 ### Set up ssh keys.